astropy/astropy/docs/development/testguide.rst

 Consult the `test discovery rules
 <http://pytest.org/latest/goodpractises.html#conventions-for-python-test-discovery>`_
-for information on how to name files and tests so that they are automatically discovered by ``py.test``.
+for detailed information on how to name files and tests so that they are automatically discovered by ``py.test``.

 Simple example
 --------------